lolekgk/social-events-api/README.md

 ## About the project

 Social Events API is a backend application that allows users to create and manage events for their group of friends.
-The API endpoints can be used with a matching frontend or accessed through an HTTP client (e.g. curl, Postman).
+The API endpoints can be used with a matching frontend or accessed through HTTP client (e.g. Postman, curl).

 <p align="right">(<a href="#top">back to top</a>)</p>